Patient groups and community networks

-There is a patient group in each of our localities (Watford and Three Rivers, Hertsmere, Dacorum, and St Albans and Harpenden).
+There is a patient group in each of our localities - Watford and Three Rivers, Hertsmere, Dacorum, and St Albans and Harpenden.
 At the moment these groups normally meet for a couple of hours in the evening once or twice a month.
 Each area sends two representatives to the patient and public involvement (PPI) committee, which is a sub-committee of our board.

-We would like to get more people involved in these small groups.
+We would like to get more people involved in these local groups.
 We need people with all sorts of skills to get involved and are prepared to contribute to committees or are just passionate about improving health services.